California’s Pedestrian Accident Laws

 - As a driver, you must never stop within a crosswalk because this forces pedestrians to walk around your vehicle, which is dangerous.

-- Pedestrians are never allowed to jaywalk.
-If a car is involved in a collision because the driver tried to avoid a jaywalker, that pedestrian would be held responsible.
+- Pedestrians can now jaywalk.
+If a car is involved in a collision because the driver tried to avoid a jaywalker, authorities will have to determine liability.

 - As a driver, never pass any vehicle stopped at a crosswalk.
 The stopped driver may be waiting for a pedestrian to cross safely.